SSKITMan/crypto-daytrading-arena/README.md

 # The Agents Trading Arena 🤖 🤺

 A multi-agent crypto trading arena where AI agents compete against each other, trading with live crypto market data from Coinbase.
 Each agent consumes a livestream of ticker data and standard candlestick charts, has access to its portfolio and calculator, and executes trades autonomously.
-This is all enabled through [Calfkit](https://github.com/calf-ai/calfkit) agents SDK's streaming functionality.
+This is all built with [Calfkit](https://github.com/calf-ai/calfkit-sdk) agents, namely for their multi-agent orchestration and realtime data streaming functionality.

 <br>